 - The vaccination status of all current staff and residents.

-Submission of this information may be completed utilizing this form and must be submitted via email to email@example.com on or before June 14, 2021.
+Submission of this information may be completed utilizing this form and must be submitted via email to firstname.lastname@example.org.
+Plans were due June 14, 2021.
 This plan must be kept current by the facility and be presented for review during health facility inspections.

 The Residential Care Strike Team has outlined the following next steps for LTC facilities to continue vaccinations: